Ahmedshahwan2019/10ProjectInOneHour/README.md

 # 10ProjectInOneHour
-buliding 10 project using Html, css ,javeScript
+buliding 10 project using Html, css and javeScript